sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

     -e JUMP_SVR_PRIVATE_KEY=$HOME/.ssh/id_rsa \
     playbooks/playbook.yaml --tags "multi-tenancy,onboard"
   ```
-**Notes:**
-- As part of the setup in the above `Onboard tenants` step, for every onboarded tenant,
+**Note:** As part of setup in the above `Onboard tenants` step, for every onboarded tenant,

-  >- A CAS server directory containing the configuration artifacts is created under the `/site-config` folder.
+- A CAS server directory containing the configuration artifacts is created under the `/site-config` folder.
-For example, if you have tenant with the ID `acme`, then a CAS server directory named `cas-acme-default` will be created.
+For example,if you have tenant with the ID `acme`, then a CAS server directory named `cas-acme-default` will be created.

-  >
-  >- Starting with SAS Viya Platform cadence 2023.03, each tenant will require their own copy of certain Kubernetes resources.
+- Starting with SAS Viya Platform cadence 2023.03, each tenant will require their own copy of certain Kubernetes resources.
 Hence a new directory for each tenant containing all the `sas-programming-environment` files will be created under `$deploy/site-config/multi-tenant/`.
 For example, if you have a tenant with the ID `acme`, then a directory named `$deploy/site-config/multi-tenant/acme` will be created.
-  >
-  >- The base `kustomization.yaml` file will be updated to add a reference to the tenant directories in the resources block.
-And the changes will be applied to create the tenant-specific resources before running the `sas-tenant-onboard` job.
-A short delay is introduced here to allow the apply commands to finish.

-- Starting with SAS Viya Platform cadence 2023.07, the `sas-tenant-onboard-job` continues to run until the conclusion of the rolling restart of all SAS Viya services.
-The `Onboard tenants` command run above does not wait for the conclusion of the rolling restart of all SAS Viya services.
-The action concludes after the `sas-tenant-onboard-job` has reached `Running` state.
-User should continue to monitor the status of `sas-tenant-onboard-job` manually.

-- It is recommended that User proceeds with the `cas-onboard` command below if it was not applied together with the `multi-tenancy,onboard` action.

 Step 4.
 Add or update CAS customizations for tenants as needed and then run following command to onboard the CAS servers: